Zhiyang-Sustech/CellSegCCA/README.md

 # π-CellSeg-CCA
-π-CellSeg-CCA is a pathological image analysis algorithm based on Mask R-CNN and ResNet-18, to enable automated annotation of CCA and normal bile ducts regions for LMD.
+π-CellSeg-CCA is a pathological image analysis algorithm based on Mask R-CNN and ResNet-18, to enable automated annotation of CCA and normal bile ducts regions for LMD. π-CellSeg-CCA comprised a segmentation model and a classification model.
+Mask R-CNN with a discrete cosine transform (DCT) module integrated into the segmentation branch, termed Mask R-CNN-DCT, was employed in the segmentation task.
+For classification task, classic deep learning network ResNet-18 trained with the predictions of Mask R-CNN-DCT was applied to classify and predict normal and cancer cell clusters.

 ## Running the code